designsystemau/pancake/README.md

 ## Getting started

 Pancake comes installed with GOLD Design System components.
-To know if you have `pancake` installed, check your `package.json` file for a `"pancake": { ... }` object.
-You can configure this at [Pancake settings](#settings) section.
+It can be configured for each project in the `pancake` configuration within package.json.
+See more information about Settings at [`@gold.au/pancake` README](packages/pancake/README.md).

 If you have issues with using SASS globals in a ReactJS project, please check out the [Design System React starter repo](https://github.com/govau/design-system-starter-react) for an example.